kenny665/FunctionList-PHP-Patch/README.md

 This will make Function List looks like a great code explorer such as the Eclipse Outline View !
 [See screenshot here](http://www.geoffray.be/blog/php/patch-php5-pour-npp-function-list)

+This fork add support for Slim Framwork routes parsing (Slim is a php RESTful micro-framework : http://slimframework.com/)

 Note: version 1.0 only works since **Notepad++ 6.x** !

 ![function list](http://www.geoffray.be/blog/img/functionlist-patch.png)